sparkfabrik/sparkdock/README.md

 # Sparkdock

-This is an automatic osx docker provisioner, based on ansible.
+This is an automatic MacOSX and Ubuntu Linux Docker provisioner, based on ansible.

 It will install the following packages: